Alamofire/Foundation/README.md

 - [Alamofire](https://github.com/Alamofire/Alamofire): An HTTP networking library for iOS and OS X
 - [AlamofireImage](https://github.com/Alamofire/AlamofireImage): An image component library for Alamofire
+- [AlamofireNetworkActivityIndicator](https://github.com/Alamofire/AlamofireNetworkActivityIndicator): An extension for controlling the visibility of the network activity indicator on iOS

 ### Objective-C